Azoospermia (No Sperm)

 “Azoospermia” is the term used by many docs to describe when no sperm are seen in a man’s ejaculate.
 It is discovered in 5 - 10% of men who are seen in an infertility clinic.

 Most couples ask whether this automatically means that there is no chance of having kids.
 The answer is that just because sperm are not seen in the ejaculate does NOT mean that sperm may not be found somewhere farther upstream.
 While azoospermia is a real reproductive challenge, a careful fertility evaluation that includes a history, a physical exam, a hormonal profile, genetic studies and possibly a biopsy will help your male fertility specialist define what your chances are of having your own biological children and the best way of helping you get there.
+“Azoospermia” is the term used by many docs to describe when no sperm are seen in a man’s ejaculate.
+It is discovered in 5 – 10% of men who are seen in an infertility clinic.
+Most couples ask whether this automatically means that there is no chance of having kids.
+The answer is that just because sperm are not seen in the ejaculate does NOT mean that sperm may not be found somewhere farther upstream.
+While azoospermia is a real reproductive challenge, a careful fertility evaluation that includes a history, a physical exam, a hormonal profile, genetic studies and possibly a biopsy will help your male fertility specialist define what your chances are of having your own biological children and the best way of helping you get there.
 So don’t let a semen analysis stop you from having hope and finding a male fertility specialist near you to complete this type of comprehensive fertility work-up.
 If you are ready to do all you can to overcome this reproductive hurdle, read on and empower yourself with education so that you can make the best decision for you and your partner.

 Dr. K, they said I was azoospermic only on one semen analysis?
 Should I get this checked again?